wobh/wobh.github.io/_posts/2013-05-05-post-railsconf.md

 all won something for this experience.
 After all, we practiced this sort of thing, in our lightning talks, and our project stand-ups and demos, and we did it, for reals.

+I can hardly say how grateful I am to Portland Code School and RailsConf for this.